adamdbradley/foresight.js/README.md

+## Foresight Methods
+__foresight.reload__: Call this method when your code changes the DOM.
+However, _foresight.reload_ is automatically executed on any window resize event.
+Take a look at the jQuery Mobile integration and the demos on an example of how it would be used.

 ## jQuery Mobile Integration
 Foresight.js does not require the jQuery library or jQuery Mobile framework, but it can still be easily integrated into jQuery Mobile.
 Below is a sample of what the head element would contain so foresight can be used: